open-mmlab/mmengine/README.md

 ## Introduction

 MMEngine is a foundational library for training deep learning models based on PyTorch.
 It provides a solid engineering foundation and frees developers from writing redundant codes on workflows.
-It serves as the training engine of all OpenMMLab codebases, which support hundreds of algorithms on various research areas.
-Importantly, MMEngine is also generic to be applied to non-OpenMMLab projects.
+It serves as the training engine of all OpenMMLab codebases, which support hundreds of algorithms in various research areas.
+Moreover, MMEngine is also generic to be applied to non-OpenMMLab projects.

 Major features:

-1. **Universal and powerful runner**.
+1. **A universal and powerful runner**:

-   - Fewer code, e.g., train ImageNet with 1/5 lines of code compared with PyTorch example.
+   - Supports training different tasks with a small amount of code, e.g., ImageNet can be trained with only 80 lines of code (400 lines of the original PyTorch example)
-   - Compatible with popular libraries like OpenMMLab, TorchVision, timm and Detectron2.
+   - Easily compatible with models from popular algorithm libraries such as TIMM, TorchVision, and Detectron2

-2. **Open architecture with unified interfaces**.
+2. **Open architecture with unified interfaces**:

-   - Handle different algorithm tasks with unified API, e.g., implement a method and apply it to all compatible models.
+   - Handles different algorithm tasks with unified APIs, e.g., implement a method and apply it to all compatible models.
-   - Support different devices and hardwares with unified API, including CPU, GPU, IPU, Apple silicon, etc.
+   - Provides a unified abstraction for the upper-level algorithm library, which supports various back-end devices such as Nvidia CUDA, Mac MPS, AMD, MLU, and other devices for model training.

-3. **Customizable training process**.
+3. **Customizable training process**:

-   - Define the training process like playing with Legos.
-Rich components and strategies are available.
+   - Defines the training process just like playing with Legos.
+   - Provides rich components and strategies.
-   - Complete control of training with different level of APIs.
+   - Complete controls on the training process with different levels of APIs.

 ## Installation